Xamarin: Xamarin platform

 The Xamarin company produces an open source software platform by the same name, and Xamarin 2.0 was released in February 2013.
 Xamarin extends the .NET developer platform with tools and libraries specifically for building apps for Android, iOS, tvOS, watchOS, macOS, and Windows (UWP) primarily with C# in Visual Studio.
 Developers can re-use their existing C# code, and share significant code across device platforms.
 Several well-known companies including 3M, AT&T, and HP have used the platform to create their apps.
 Xamarin integrates with Visual Studio, Microsoft's IDE for the .NET Framework, and subsequently is available for use by macOS users through Visual Studio for Mac.
 Xamarin also released a component store to integrate backend systems, 3rd party libraries, cloud services and UI controls directly into mobile apps.

 Xamarin.Forms

 Introduced in Xamarin 3 on May 28, 2014, and allows one to use portable controls subsets that are mapped to native controls of Android, iOS and Windows Phone.
 Windows Phone was deprecated and removed in favour of UWP.

 It is also possible to target other different platforms such as Tizen (by Samsung), GTK (Linux), WPF and macOS even though they have stayed in Preview.

-This system uses XAML.
-Microsoft has modified this framework to work with the Universal Windows Platform.
+This system uses XAML, the declarative markup language that Microsoft also uses in Universal Windows Platform. and subsequently adopted for WinUI.

 Microsoft enables native mobile development with Blazor.
 Mobile Blazor Bindings allow developers to build native Android and iOS using C#, .NET, and web programming patterns.

+Microsoft ended support for all Xamarin SDKs, including Xamarin.Forms, on 1 May 2024, after which no fixes, updates, or technical assistance are provided; the final releases target Android API 34 and the Xcode 15 SDKs.
+Microsoft recommends that existing Xamarin.Forms applications be migrated to .NET MAUI, which it describes as the evolution of Xamarin.Forms, and also lists Uno Platform as another open-source option for building cross-platform .NET applications.